jiho/atlasr/README.md

 *	Mac OS X users, you should get the `R-2.**.pkg` as well as `tcltk-**.pkg` in the `tools` subdirectory further down the page.
 Installing is just a matter of double-clicking and saying `OK` to everything.

 *	Windows users, you should select the `base` subdirectory and then the main `Download R 2.** for Windows` link.
 Install with the default choices everywhere.

-*   Linux users, you should get it from your package management system rather than on the above site.
+*   Linux users, you should get it from your package management system rather than from the above site.

-Optionally (but this is recommended as it makes things easier in the following), you can install a Graphical User Interface on top of R. We recommend [RStudio](http://rstudio.org/).
+Optionally (but this is recommended as it makes things easier in the following), you can install a specialized editor on top of R, which can become your only interface to R. We recommend [RStudio](http://rstudio.org/).
 On the download page, select `RStudio Desktop` and it should detect your operating system and present the recommended file for you on the next page.
 If you already use RStudio, **ensure that you have the latest version installed**.

 ### Download the latest version of the scripts